flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 ```
 for the example above.

 If you don't declare an initial value, the initial value will be the first element of the collection.
 This is *very* important!
-If, for example, you have an array of object and you're using `#reduce` to get the sum of a particular attribute, leaving out an initial value will lead to strange and undesirable result.
+If, for example, you have an array of objects and you're using `#reduce` to get the sum of an attribute, leaving out an initial value will lead to strange and undesirable results.

 Some Interesting Map and Reduce Examples
 ========================================